Dimension Distortion by Right Coset Projections in the Heisenberg Group: Dimension distortion by right coset projections in Heisenberg groups

 \section{Dimension distortion by right coset projections in \texorpdfstring{$\Hn$}{Heisenberg groups}}

-We now have the appropriate set up to study dimension distortion by right coset projections.
+We now have the appropriate setup to study dimension distortion by right coset projections.
 We have a family of 1-Lipschitz maps $\big\{\PVp:(\Hn,d_{cc})\to(\Vp,\dvh): V\in\Gh\big\}$ and would like to study the generic dimension of the sets $\PVp(A)$ for a given Borel set $A\subset\Hn$.
 First we note that since the maps are Lipschitz, the upper bound $\dim_{\VH}\PVp(A)\leq \dim_{\Hn}(A)$ holds trivially for all $\V$.
 Therefore, our main result focuses on almost sure dimension lower bounds.
-It is important to remark that the projections $\PVp$ are not Lipschitz as maps from $(\Hn,d_{cc})$ to $\left(\Vp,d_E\right)$, so the aforementioned trivial upper bound does not hold in this case.
-However, as we will see in the proof of the main result, lower bounds for the Euclidean Hausdorff dimension of projections will help us obtain lower bounds for their dimension with respect to the metric $\dvh$.
+As we will see in the proof of the main result, lower bounds for the Euclidean Hausdorff dimension of projections will help us obtain lower bounds for their dimension with respect to the metric $\dvh$.

+For any Borel subset $A$ of a complete separable metric space $(X,d)$, the Hausdorff dimension $\dim A$ of $A$ can be characterised using energy: $\dim A$ is the supremum over all $s \geq 0$ such that there exists a compactly supported probability measure $\mu$ on $A$ with

+The first four lemmas will show that for dimension lower bounds the a.e.~behaviour of projections with respect to the right coset metric is the same as with respect to the Euclidean metric.

-\begin{lemma} For fixed $\mathbb{V}$, the identity map from $\left( \mathbb{V}^{\perp}, d_{\mathbb{V} \backslash \mathbb{H}^n } \right)$ to $\left( \mathbb{V}^{\perp}, d_E \right)$ is locally Lipschitz. \end{lemma} \begin{proof} Fix $R>0$ and $(z,t), (\zeta, \tau) \in \mathbb{V}^{\perp} \cap B_E(0,R)$.
+\begin{lemma} For fixed $V \in G_h(n,m)$, the identity map from $\left( \mathbb{V}^{\perp}, d_{\mathbb{V} \backslash \mathbb{H}^n } \right)$ to $\left( \mathbb{V}^{\perp}, d_E \right)$ is locally Lipschitz. \end{lemma} \begin{proof} Fix $R>0$ and $(z,t), (\zeta, \tau) \in \mathbb{V}^{\perp} \cap B_E(0,R)$.
 To prove

 it suffices to show that

 uniformly for all $w \in V$.
 If $|t-\tau| \leq 2R|z-\zeta|$ then \eqref{star5} follows from orthogonality, using only the first term in the right hand side.
 Hence it may be assumed that